Roadside Assistance Flat Tire Solutions

 Placing a Jack

 Each vehicle has a designated location where the jack may be securely installed.
 They are typically seen directly behind the tires or next to the back wheels.
-They are typically distinguished by a round or rectangular steel plate that emphasizes the position of the jacking responsibility.
+They are usually distinguished by a round or rectangular steel plate that emphasizes the position of the jacking responsibility.

 Taking out the Flat